contensis/contensis-delivery-api/README.md

 ## Node.js support

-When using this library in Node.js the `fetch` API is already polyfilled with `node-fetch`.
+When using this library in Node.js the `fetch` API is already polyfilled with [`cross-fetch`](https://www.npmjs.com/package/cross-fetch) package (which uses [`node-fetch`](https://www.npmjs.com/package/node-fetch) when used with a Node.js runtime).

-You can override the built-in fetch API by providing your own Fetch method when instantiating the Client.
+Node.js [version 16](https://nodejs.org/docs/latest-v16.x/api/globals.html#fetch) introduced experimental support for a native global `fetch` API and shipped as standard with Node.js versions [18](https://nodejs.org/docs/latest-v18.x/api/globals.html#fetch) and [20](https://nodejs.org/docs/latest-v20.x/api/globals.html#fetch).
+The global `fetch` support in Node.js [version 21](https://nodejs.org/docs/latest-v21.x/api/globals.html#fetch) and greater is marked as stable.

 ## Use your own fetch

+You can override the built-in fetch API by providing your own `fetchFn` method when creating the Client.

-The library allows you to supply your own fetch implementation in the client config and fetch calls from this client will be made using your chosen API
+Method calls that require fetch invoked from this client instance will be made using your chosen API.

 ```typescript
 import { Client } from "contensis-delivery-api";